performancecopilot/pcp/CONTRIBUTING.md

 # Vendoring

-To keep track of the vendored libraries origin and code changes, it is advised to use git subtrees when vendoring libraries.
+To keep track of the vendored code origin and changes, it is strongly advised to use git subtrees when vendoring 3rd party code.
 The advantage of using git subtrees instead of git submodules is that with git subtree the vendored code is stored inside the PCP repository, instead of merely linking to a specific commit of the remote repository.